Fall 2014 Request for Proposals

-The Office of the Provost seeks proposals from faculty members who wish to teach in Mason’s new Active Learning with Technology (ALT) classroom.
-This incubation space, where faculty can implement and assess new teaching and learning ideas, is designed to support interactive and technology-enhanced learning (see University of Minnesota’s page on Active Learning Classrooms).
+The Office of the Provost seeks proposals from faculty members who wish to teach in Mason’s Active Learning with Technology (ALT) classroom.
+This classroom was specifically designed to support interactive and technology-enhanced learning and serves as an incubation space where faculty can implement and assess new teaching and learning ideas.

-Several years ago, faculty members were a central part of the design process for the classrooms in what is now Exploratory Hall.
+Faculty members were a central part of the design process for the classrooms in Exploratory Hall.
 As a result of these conversations, the ALT classroom is very different from other classrooms we currently have at Mason.
 In this 72-seat room, there are eight round tables with nine seats each; three computer stations are available at each table with separate projection capabilities.
 The instructor station, with master controls, is in the center of the classroom.